Introduction

 - Resource management - Equipment, augmentations, magic, and humanity are all finite resources

-- Hybrid flexibility - Mix tech and magic, combine archetypes, but always at a cost
+- Hybrid flexibility - Mix tech and magic, combine builds, but always at a cost

-- Systematic balance - Clear rules for DMs to build encounters, distribute loot, and maintain challenge
+- Systematic balance - Clear rules for GMs to build encounters, distribute loot, and maintain challenge

 Design Philosophy